-6. The City's ten strategic directions
+6. Ten strategic directions

 Strategic Direction 1 Responsible governance and stewardship

 Our organisation evolves to provide governance and leadership for the city and communities.

 Strategic Direction 2 A leading environmental performer

 The city is part of a decarbonised world.
 Our communities live in a city that is regenerative and makes a positive contribution to the planet, to society and to individual lives.
 We are innovative leaders in climate change adaptation and innovation.